Working with Scenarios

 Dimensions

-Here, you can define the dimensions of the context and its grid.
-If an element is positioned at the context's edge, it will appear truncated.
+Here, you can define the dimensions of the environment and its grid.
+If an element is positioned at the environment's edge, it will appear truncated.
 To expand the workspace, simply adjust the "X maximum:" and "Y maximum:" fields.
-The grid dimension specifies the movement unit for all elements within the context, facilitating element alignment (e.g. 10px increments).
+The grid dimension defines the movement step for all elements in the environment, which helps align elements (e.g., in 10px increments).

 HMI Enumerations